bashbaugh/old-personal-site/_posts/2018-12-26-simple-git-guide.md

 if you are on the `master` branch, run the following command to duplicate the HEAD into a second branch:

-`$ git branch newbranch`
+`$ git branch branch2`

-Branch `newbranch` is now identical to branch `master`.
+Branch `branch2` is now identical to branch `master`.
 Run the following to checkout, or "move into", the new branch:

-`$ git checkout newbranch`
+`$ git checkout branch2`

 Create a new file (for example `hello2.txt`) in the working directory.
 Add and commit the changes.
 Then push this branch's changes to the remote origin.
-Remember, this is the first time pushing this branch, so we must specify its upstream with `-u origin newbranch`.
+Remember, this is the first time pushing this branch, so we must specify its upstream with `-u origin branch2`.

-`$ git push -u origin newbranch`
+`$ git push -u origin branch2`

 Let's "merge" the changes into the `master` branch now.
 First change back into master branch, then merge: